Just Landed

 Visas

-• Holders of passports from the following countries: Australia, the Republic of Ireland and the United Kingdom, including the British Islands Bailiwick of Guernsey and Jersey, Isle of Man and Virgin Islands, as well as British Overseas Territories, but not nationals of British Dependent Territories (Anguilla, Bermuda, British Antarctic Territory, British Indian Ocean Territory, Cayman Islands, Falkland Islands, Gibraltar, Montserrat, Pitcairn, Henderson, Cucie and Oeno Islands, the Sovereign Base of Akrotiri and Dhekelia, and the Turks and Caicos Islands), who do require a visa.
+• British Islands Bailiwick of Guernsey and Jersey, Isle of Man.
+British Oversees Territories namely: Anguilla, Bermuda, British Antarctic Territory, British Indian Ocean Territory, British Virgin Islands, Cayman Islands, Falkland Islands, Gibraltar, Montserrat, St Helena and Dependencies (Ascension Island, Gough Island and Tristan da Cunha), Pitcairn, Henderson, Ducie and Oeno Islands, the Sovereign Base Areas of Cyprus South Georgia and South Sandwich Islands and the Turks and Caicos Island.

 You require a visa if any of the following applies: